 - 80 with no individual score less than 20 (internet-based) in the Test of English as a Foreign Language (TOEFL)

 The programme uses both formative and summative methods.
-Subjects are assessed by either assignment online or sit-in examination (usually conducted at the end of each subject).
+Subjects are assessed by either class presentations, AV assignments, written work and/or clinical skills examination (usually conducted at the end of each subject).

 Students who successfully complete the post-registration Bachelor of Nursing course will be eligible to apply for entry into postgraduate studies.